grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/05 HTTP Tab.md

 The **HTTP** tab shows a row for each HTTP request, with columns for resource, test scenario, method used, and status code returned.

 If an endpoint has multiple request methods or status codes, k6 separates them.
 The data in each row helps you quickly scan for failed HTTP requests.
 Take notice of the &#10003; on the left of each row.
-If they were failures, they would be marked with a &#10005;
+If they were failures, they would be marked with a &#10005;.

 To filter the requests to a subset of requests, use the search bar to filter by `name`, `status`, etc.
 These filters can be particularly useful when analyzing the result.

 To inspect a request in detail, select its row.
-This expands the request, so you can see:
+This expands the request so you can see the following:

 - Additional metrics for the request
 - Options to change the aggregation